Skip to content

 • mouse drag to move around

-• escape or double-click to deselect
+• escape to clear the selection

 • hover over a dendrogram leaf to show extra information (see hover_info parameter)